-- Sound Levels and Design.
-Each Large WTG or Wind Energy Facility shall be A. sited in accordance with a planned layout or component configuration designed to achieve no more than 45 dBA{dn(24-hr)} at any sensitive receptor, being the timeaveraged sound level over a 24-hour period where a 10 dB penalty is added to the nighttime period from 10:00 PM to 7:00 AM to reflect diminished tolerance for noise at night.
-During operations, the compliance sound level generated by a WTG or Wind Energy Facility, as measured at any point on or beyond the of the boundary of each parcel of property on which each proposed WTG or Wind Energy Facility is located shall not exceed 40 dBA{Leq(1-hr)}, being the time-averaged sound level over one hour; and shall not exceed 55 dBA{max-fast} during the nighttime period from 10:00 PM to 7:00 AM, being the impulse noise level measured over fractions of a second most responsible for sleep disturbance.
+- A. Sound Levels and Design.
+Each Large wind turbine generator or Wind Energy Facility shall be sited in accordance with a planned layout or component configuration designed to achieve no more than 45 dBAdn(24-hr) at any sensitive receptor, being the time-averaged sound level over a 24-hour period where a 10 dB penalty is added to the nighttime period from 10:00 PM to 7:00 AM to reflect diminished tolerance for noise at night.
+During operations, the compliance sound level generated by a wind turbine generator or Wind Energy Facility, as measured at any point on or beyond the of the boundary of each parcel of property on which each proposed wind turbine generator or Wind Energy Facility is located shall not exceed 40 dBALeq(1-hr), being the time-averaged sound level over one hour; and shall not exceed 55 dBAmax-fast during the nighttime period from 10:00 PM to 7:00 AM, being the impulse noise level measured over fractions of a second most responsible for sleep disturbance.
 Both the design and compliance sound levels must be demonstrated in accordance with the noise measurement standards and procedures contained in Appendix A. Compliance with this standard may require temporary shut-down of those turbines causing an exceedence of the standard. - B. Setbacks.
-Each Large WTG shall be located with each of the following minimum setbacks, as measured from the center of the WTG: - 1.
-Residences, Property Line.
-Three Thousand (3,000) feet from any Residence or property line. - 2.
-Roads and WTG.
-Two Thousand (2,000) feet from any road (whether seasonal, regular or limited use), or other WTG (as measured horizontally from the center-point of the proposed WTG to the center-point of any existing WTG). - 3.
+Each Large wind turbine generator shall be located with each of the following minimum setbacks, as measured from the center of the wind turbine generator:

+1. Residences, Property Line.
+Three Thousand (3,000) feet from any Residence or property line.

+- Roads and wind turbine generator.
+Two Thousand (2,000) feet from any road (whether seasonal, regular or limited use), or other wind turbine generator (as measured horizontally from the center-point of the proposed wind turbine generator to the center-point of any existing wind turbine generator). - 3.
 Conservation Areas, Wetlands, Public Utilities.
-One mile from any Conservation Areas, mapped or state or federal jurisdictional wetlands, dams, except where wetlands fill or construction permits have been issued by the DEC or USACE, as applicable. - 4.
-Churches, Schools, Cemeteries.
-One mile from the property line of any property containing a Church or School (including Amish places of worship, Amish schools and home schools) or Cemetery.
+One mile from any Conservation Areas, mapped or state or federal jurisdictional wetlands,